 Walk/Bike/Places is the premier conference in North America for walking, bicycling, and placemaking professionals from the public, private, and nonprofit sectors.
 Produced biannually in different cities around the world by the New York City-based nonprofit, Project for Public Spaces (PPS), Walk/Bike/Places focuses on addressing the most important and challenging issues of the moment, and making the conference a place where diverse voices are heard, and leaving a positive legacy in the host city.

 In 2020, Big Car assisted PPS in developing their first ever virtual conference on August 3-7.
-With this platform, we highlighted exciting projects and programs throughout Indianapolis.
 Through screens, participants took a tour of the nitty gritty details of functional and dysfunctional streets in the city with Bike Indianapolis and the City of Indianapolis, crowdfunded public space highlights with Patronicity, porch parties with Harrison Center, tactical urbanism projects with Indiana State Department of Health, and the story of the Indianapolis Cultural Trail.
 Attendees also learned Big Car’s study of societies seeking utopia and our affordable housing programming.